Galactic disc: Vertical profile

 where $h_z \approx 0.1h_R$ is the scale height.
-Although exponential profiles serve as a useful first approximations, vertical surface brightness profiles can also be more complicated.
+Although exponential profiles serve as a useful first approximation, vertical surface brightness profiles can also be more complicated.
 For example, the scale height $h_z$, although assumed to be a constant above, can in some cases increase with the radius.

 Gaseous component

 Most of a disc galaxy's gas lies within the disc.
 Both cool atomic hydrogen (HI) and warm molecular hydrogen (HII) make up most of the disc's gaseous component.
 This gas serves as the fuel for the formation of new stars in the disc.
 Although the distribution of gas in the disc is not as well-defined as the stellar component's distribution it is understood (from 21cm emission) that atomic hydrogen is distributed fairly uniformly throughout the disc.
 21 cm emission by HI also reveals that the gaseous component can flare out at the outer regions of the galaxy.
 The abundance of molecular hydrogen makes it a great candidate to help trace the dynamics within the disc.
 Like the stars within the disc, clumps or clouds of gas follow approximately circular orbits about the galactic center.
 The circular velocity of the gas in the disc is strongly correlated with the luminosity of the galaxy (see Tully–Fisher relation).
 This relationship becomes stronger when the stellar mass is also taken into consideration.